Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 Order ID: (uint256),
 Status: (uint256),

+`Recipient Address` is where the settlement is sent, this is necessary for Multihop.

 `Status` is `Pending`, `Settled`, or `Cancelled`, Cancelled orders can No longer be settled.

 `Last Settled Price` is updated after every settlement.